Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/240_Search_a_2D_Matrix_II.md

 # Solution

+__Note that the common mistake is ignoring the posssibility that a number at lower row can be larger than number at larger row.
+In this example, 19 is on row 2 and 9 is on row 3.__

 The most straightforward solution is to run binary search on each row, and its time complexity is O(row_size * log(col_size)).
 This will work but if you think about this solution, you will find that it only uses property 1, "Integers in each row are sorted".
 How about property 2?